googlearchive/apigee-javascript-sdk/README.md

 ####Tests

 Basic set of test cases can be found in the `/test` folder.
 Just open the tests.html file, and they will all run accordingly.

+####Trigger.io configuration

+The following plugins should be enabled:

+1. is
+2. event

+Or the SDK will not function properly!